reecetech/bamboo-specs/README.md

 Note that the path for the included tasks is relative to the root yaml file, in this case the actual deployment template yaml.

 ## Version History

+2.3.18

+    Add support for retaining the release naming strategy for branches.
+    Commonly known as The Checkbox of Salvation.

 2.3.17